My Story

 • Safe and Sound Protocol Certified Practitioner, Unyte/iLS

-• Being With Advanced Practitioner and registered facilitator of Being With - the parent course
+• Being With Advanced Practitioner and registered facilitator of Raising Kids with Big Baffling Behaviors - the parent course (created by Robyn Gobbel, MSW)

 Recent Professional Development